 Address: Falls Rd, Bushkill, PA 18324

-Note: Please be aware that all the abandoned resorts are on private property.
+Note: Please be aware that all the abandoned resorts in the Poconos are on private property.
 It is illegal to visit these resorts without the owner’s permission.
-Many of these resorts were once accessible via public roadways, so you can see part of them from public property.
+Many of these abandoned resorts were once accessible via public roadways, so you can see part of them from public property.

 Over the years, couples have been coming to these mountains for their honeymoons in the Poconos.
 Here is an update on what happened to each of the Pocono resorts for couples.